Hall Roosevelt: Early life and education

 Gracie Hall Roosevelt, generally known as Hall, was born on June 28, 1891, in Neuilly, France.
-He was a son of Elliot Roosevelt (who died when he was three years old) and Anna Rebecca Hall (who died when he was one-and-a-half years old).
+He was a son of Elliott Roosevelt (who died when he was three years old) and Anna Rebecca Hall (who died when he was one-and-a-half years old).
 His uncle was Theodore Roosevelt Jr. and his grandmother was Martha Bulloch.
 Through his sister, Eleanor, Franklin Delano Roosevelt was his brother-in-law, and through his father, his fifth cousin once removed.
 He was also the uncle of U.S. Air Force Brigadier General Elliott Roosevelt.
 He was named Gracie for his father's aunt, Anna Bulloch and her husband James Gracie, and Hall for his mother's family.

 Before his death, Eleanor's father had implored her to act as a mother towards her toddler brother, and it was a request she made good upon for the rest of Hall's life.
 After his father's death, Hall and Eleanor were reared by their grandmother at her estate in Tivoli, New York.
 While at Tivoli, Eleanor doted on Hall, and when he enrolled at Groton in 1907, Eleanor accompanied him as a chaperone.
 While he was attending Groton, she wrote her brother almost daily, but always felt a touch of guilt that Hall had not had a fuller childhood.
 She took pleasure in Hall's brilliant performance at school, and was proud of his many academic accomplishments, which included a master's degree in engineering from Harvard in 1913.